luis-gzz/JumpyLlama/README.md

+# Jumpy Llama
-# Game built using PhaserJS, IntelXDK,and Cordova to build for iOS
+Game built using PhaserJS, IntelXDK, and Cordova to build for iOS

 Jumpy Llama can be found at https://itunes.apple.com/us/app/jumpy-llama/id1133419172?mt=8